captn3m0/captn3m0.github.com/_posts/2017-05-01-spectrumyzer-visualization.md

 - Drawing pixels on screen and filling them was quite easy with Cairo and Python.
 - Coding is wizardry.
 The things that I take for granted every day (take a multi-page website and get useful tabular data out of it, for eg) are unthinkable for most people.
 The idea of doing water waves was something I knew would be possible before I even looked at the codebase.

 If you'd like to replicate this setup, or build upon it, here is my [spectrum.conf][config] file.
-I also [filed a PR][PR] to the spectrumyzer project adding support for curve based renders.
+I also [filed a PR][PR] (now merged!) to the spectrumyzer project adding support for curve based renders.

 [^1]: The Spectrumyzer codebase turned out to be fairly easy to understand.
 It was just cairo and pyGTK.
 [^2]: [A Primer on Bézier Curves][bezier.primer] was published on HN just a few days after I finished this project.